enmasseio/timesync/examples/basic/express/README.md

-To run this example, start the server:
+To run this example, first install dependencies:

+    npm install express

+Then start the server:

     node server.js